 Click ‘Add interests’ under the ‘News’ section.
 Use the same subjects for your search topics as previously recommended (name, brand, products).

 Both Google and Bing have different search algorithms so you’re likely to get some different updates between the two of them.
 Using both will help ensure that you’re keeping up with as many new posts and comments as possible.

 3. Google & Bing News

 Many people overlook using the two biggest search engines to monitor their reputation.
 Even after you’ve setup your Google and Bing Alerts, it’s also very useful to search for your topics in the ‘News’ section in both search engines.

 When searching for yourself or your brand, make sure you use quotation marks.
 This lets the search engine know that the words belong together, giving you a better chance of finding relative posts.

-4. Blogs & Guest Posts
+4. Keep Up With Blogs & Guest Posts

 If you maintain a blog for yourself or your company, make sure you’re staying engaged with your followers.
-Some blogs allow you to follow comments by sending automatic updates, specifically WordPress, HubSpot, and Blogger.
+Some blogs allow you to follow comments by sending automatic updates, specifically WordPress and HubSpot.
 Subscribing to a blog’s comments can be especially useful if the blog you’re posting on is not yours, although not all blogs have this feature.
 Make sure that whether you’re posting on your own site or someone else’s, you always need to check back to engage with your audience in a timely manner.

 A helpful tip here is to keep a bookmarks folder on your web browser for recent posts and comments you make off your page.